 - FRUIT FLAVORED: The term ” fruit-flavored” doesn’t necessarily mean that the product contains real fruit.
-So, your favorite packed Strawberry juice might just only have the chemicals that are designed to taste like fruits.
-Always, go for the whole fruits and not the juiced ones, because so many nutrients are removed while processing.
-Most of them are loaded with lots and lots of sugar, preservatives and other additives to increase the shelf-life and enhance the taste.
+So, your favorite packed Strawberry juice will only have the chemicals that will make it taste like a real fruit(most of the time).
+Always, go for the whole fruits and not the ones that come in fancy packaging, because so many nutrients are removed while processing.
+Most of them have lots of sugar, preservatives and other additives to increase the shelf-life and enhance the taste.

 - ZERO TRANS FAT: This phrase goes with all the products having “less than 0.5 grams of trans fats per serving”.
 This doesn’t mean that the product is trans-fat-free.
-The fraction gets multiplied with the serving size.
+The fraction increases with the serving size.
 Look for the term “partially hydrogenated oil ” in the ingredient list.

 - LOW FAT OR FAT-FREE: When the manufacturers take this delicious satisfying ingredient from the product, they usually replace it with tons of sugar, salt or artificial flavors.
 The final product should be tasty and they know how to increase the taste and still claim the product as low fat or fat-free.
 All fats are not bad for our bodies, and few of them deserve their place in our diets.
 So, drop the trans fat on the shelf, restrict saturated fat, look for the ingredients in concern, like polyunsaturated fats, and increase healthy monounsaturated fats.

 - Don’t let the front claims do the work for you if you’re concerned about the products you’re putting inside your body, pay attention to Nutrition Label facts, they will guide you to the best.